thedotpost/thedotpost-content/2015/12/mathias-buus-hyperdrive-a-p2p-filesharing-network.md

 Curator: sylvinus
 Category: Frontend
 Slides: https://github.com/mafintosh/slides/blob/gh-pages/dotjs-2015/README.md
-Summary: Hyperdrive is BitTorrent style file-sharing network written in JavaScript.
-It is based on techniques such as rabin file chunking and merkle trees to ensure only a diff of a file is shared when it is updated.
+Summary: Mathias introduces Hyperdrive, a BitTorrent-style file-sharing network written in JavaScript.
+It is based on techniques such as rabin file chunking and merkle trees to ensure only the diff of a file is shared when it is updated.
 Video: https://www.youtube.com/watch?v=vTHRHWIacI0
 Template: talk
 Date: 2016-03-23 15:52:04